bbauska/UC-Davis-JS-Basics/readme.md

 pieces that we won&apos;t see nearly as much of in this course because this is a beginner&apos;s course, but we will be doing a lot with <b>ECMAScript 5</b> and <b>ES6</b> or <b>ECMAScript 2015</b>.
-Dive in and I hope you enjoy learning about JavaScript as we go along here.
+Dive in and I hope you enjoy learning about JavaScript as we go along here.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch1-04">1.04 Tools Needed for Success</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->